apostrophecms/apostrophe/.changeset/structured-logging.md

 - `format` defaults to `auto`: colorized pretty output in development, one JSON object per line in production. `format: 'legacy'` pins the output shape of earlier releases. `APOS_LOG_FORMAT`, `APOS_FILTER_LOGS`, `NO_COLOR` and `FORCE_COLOR` set or override this per process.
 - The moment the site starts listening is the `apos-listening` event, drawn as a startup banner in development and kept by the default filter in production.
 - `require('apostrophe/logger')` is the same logger as a standalone factory, usable before or entirely without an `apos` object.
-- Libraries that have no `apos` object, including uploadfs and express-cache-on-demand, receive a logger from Apostrophe and join the pipeline.
+- Libraries that have no `apos` object, including uploadfs, express-cache-on-demand and sanitize-html, receive a logger from Apostrophe and join the pipeline.
 - For custom loggers, the message no longer carries the `'<module>: <event-type>'` prefix - read the `module` and `type` fields instead. `apos.util.warnDev` no longer prefixes a warning icon, since the renderer marks severity.